robotloveskitten/fontrobot/README.md

-FontRobot v0.1.1
+FontRobot v0.1.4
 ==========

 **Generate custom icon webfonts from the comfort of the command line.**

 This is a fork of Fontcustom.
 I needed a quick fork to work out the kinks using this gem in a large-scale production Rails environment.
-I'm testing it live every day. :) I hope to merge my changes upstream to Fontcustom soon (Just FYI).
+I hope to merge my changes upstream to Fontcustom soon (Just FYI).

 FontRobot is primarily designed to add more control over how the @fontface declaration is created.
 See command-line options below for more details.

-Fontrobot allows you specify the font order in @font-face, to inline font(s) as a data-uri, and creates an IE-compatible @font-face declaration.
+Fontrobot allows you to:

+* Specify the font order in @font-face
+* Inline font(s) as a data-uri
+* Create an IE-compatible @font-face declaration
+* output css files with .scss extension for importing to Sass projects

-Data-uri fonts are nice because they circumvent some browser's origin policies and they load fast.
+Including fonts as data-uris is nice because it avoids Firefox's same-origin policy and they load fast.
 For best performance, make sure your server gzips all served assets.

 [Original Fontcustom documentation](http://fontcustom.github.com/fontcustom/)

+**NOTE:** After upgrading, rename or delete your current output directory (or all generated font/css files), as Fontrobot won't be able to clean the directory using the old css template.

 Installation
 ------------